htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   :macro:`USE_DEFAULT_CONTAINER` and :macro:`DEFAULT_CONTAINER_IMAGE`
   :jira:`2317`

+- The startd now honors the environment variable OMP_NUM_THREADS when setting the number of cores available.
+This allows glideins to pass an allocated number of cores from a base batch system to the glidein easily.
+  :jira:`727`

 - Added new job ad attribute :ad-attr:`JobSubmitFile` which contains the filename of the submit file, if any.
   :jira:`2319`